njlent/ComfyUI_Automation/README.md

 #### 🎯 Targeted Web Scraper
 *Category: `Automation/Web`*
-A powerful scraper that extracts content from specific parts of a page using CSS selectors, with the ability to ignore unwanted elements.
+A powerful scraper that gives you fine-grained control to extract content from specific parts of a web page using CSS selectors, while simultaneously removing unwanted content.

+*   **How it works**:
+    1. First, it finds all elements matching the `ignore_selectors` and completely removes them from the page's code.
+This is ideal for cleaning out ads, navigation bars, footers, or "related posts" sections.
+    2. Then, on the cleaned-up page, it finds all elements matching your main `selectors`.
+    3. Finally, it extracts all the text and image URLs from within those main elements.
+*   **Finding Selectors**: Use your browser's "Inspect" or "Developer Tools" feature.
+Right-click the element you want to scrape (or ignore) and choose "Inspect".
+You can then see its tag (like `div`, `p`, `article`) and its attributes (like `class="content-body"` or `id="main"`).
+    *   A class `postTitle` becomes the selector `.postTitle`.
+    *   An ID `main-article` becomes the selector `#main-article`.
+    *   A tag `article` is just `article`.
+*   **Use Case**: You want to scrape the main text of a news article.
+You set `selectors` to `.article-body`.
+But the article has annoying "Related Posts" links inside it in a `div` with `class="related-links"`.
+You add `.related-links` to the `ignore_selectors` input to remove them before the main text is extracted.

 ### Automation/Image